 Worthing was where Joe’s development accelerated rapidly and where he stayed until departing for Wasps ahead of the 2009/10 season on the advice of former Wasps player Will Green.

-Sharing in England's U20 Six Nations Grand Slam in March 2011 had been the forerunner to Joe's first full cap 20 months later, off the bench in the QBE International against Fiji at Twickenham.
+Sharing in England's U20 Six Nations Grand Slam in March 2011 had been the forerunner to Joe's first full cap 20 months later, off the bench in an autumn international against Fiji at Twickenham in 2012.

-Joe first played when seven years old at Exmouth and while at Christ’s Hospital School in Horsham, he captained the first XV and benefited from the guidance of his mentor Richard Baker.
-James Wade, the high-performance manager at Wasps, took over that mantle.
-In October 2014, Joe signed a new three-year contract with the club.
+Joe first played rugby when seven years old at Exmouth and while at Christ’s Hospital School in Horsham, he captained the first XV and benefited from the guidance of his mentor Richard Baker.

 20 points - 4T